trav3ll3r/fussball_tourney/README.md

 Fussball Tourney
 ================

-An application used to set up a fußball tournaments and track their progress.
+An application used to set up fußball tournaments and track their progress.

 Technologies
 ============